 Cumulative Grade Point Average (GPA)

-SAP requires a cumulative GPA of 1.8 or better for students completing their first year at Loyola and a 2.0 or better each year thereafter.
+Students completing their first year at Loyola must have a cumulative GPA of 1.8 or better and 2.0 or better each year thereafter.

 Maximum Time Frame